WE WANT CANCER BIOTHERAPEUTICS TO CHANGE THE FACE OF CANCER TREATMENT… AND WE AREN’T ALONE

 In contrast to conventional therapies, immunotherapeutics for cancer treatment are highly potent and activate the immune system to fight cancer.
 Some biotherapeutics are designed to specifically target cancer cells without harming healthy cells, which results in greater effectiveness and fewer, less severe, side effects.
 Even in early phase clinical trials, numerous types of immune therapies have provided complete remission for a number of patients who had run out of treatment options.

 HOW DO IMMUNOTHERAPIES WORK?

-In the course of our lives, our cells multiply billions of times and sometimes errors (or mutations) occur.
+Over the course of our lives, our cells multiply billions of times and sometimes errors (or mutations) occur.
 Most of the time, our body recognizes the problem and a mutant cell simply dies or is killed off by our immune system before anything harmful happens.

 However, with cancers, these mutant cells replicate themselves and ultimately evolve to avoid detection by the immune system.

 Researchers in Canada and around the world have made tremendous advances in discovering how cancer evades our immune system and how to knock down some of these barriers and exploit weaknesses in cancer cells